tldr-pages/tldr/pages/linux/broot.md

 `br`

-- Show the size of files & directories:
+- Display the size of files and directories:

 `br -s`